-Policies & Procedures Implementation Internal Audit Charter The internal audit charter has been formally documented and signed by the chairman of the audit committee Internal Audit Policies on the following: 1.
+Policies & Procedures Implementation Internal Audit Charter Revisions to the Internal Audit Charter have been presented and approved by the Audit Committee during the year.
+Internal Audit Policies on the following: 1.
 Independence and Objectivity 2.
 Proficiency and Due Professional Care 3.
 Quality Assurance and Improvement These policies have been formally documented and implemented.
-SGV was engaged in October 2013 to assess the current state of the company's Internal Audit Activity which covers the team's policies, procedures and methodologies.

-1. 2.
-I Audit Processes on the following: Planning and managing the Internal Audit activity 1.1.
+Annual review of these processes is also in place to make the necessary revisions if applicable.
+Internal Audit Processes on the following: 1.
+Planning and managing the Internal Audit activity 1.1.
 Understanding the business and control environment 1.2.
 Risk Assessment 1.3.
-Managing the internal audit activity Internal Audit Engagement 2.1.
+Managing the internal audit activity 2.
+Internal Audit Engagement 2.1.
 Engagement planning 2.2.
 Conducting fieldwork 2.3.
 Communicating Results 2.4.
-Follow-up and monitoring These processes have been formally documented and implemented.
-SGV was engaged in October 2013 to assess the current state of the company's Internal Audit Activity which covers the team's policies, procedures and methodologies.
-3. 2.4.
-Follow-up and monitoring Quality Control/Assurance
+Follow-up and monitoring 3.
+Quality Control/Assurance These processes have been formally documented and implemented.
+Annual review of these processes is also in place to make the necessary revisions if applicable.